ge-high-assurance/VERDICT/tools/verdict-back-ends/README.md

 ## Set up your build environment

-You will need both [Java 11](https://adoptium.net/) and [Apache Maven](https://maven.apache.org) to build our Java program sources.
+You will need both [Java 17](https://adoptium.net/) and [Apache Maven](https://maven.apache.org) to build our Java program sources.
-You cannot build our plugin source code with Java 8; Java 8 is too old and no longer supported by Maven's Eclipse Tycho build system.
+You cannot build our plugin source code with Java 11; Maven's Eclipse Tycho build system no longer supports Java 11.

 The traditional way to install Maven is to download the latest Maven distribution from Apache's website, unpack the Maven distribution